Part of the Snowmad Sassy Business Corner: quick, blunt marketing lessons for wedding venues that want more inquiries and less nonsense.

 - Stay focused

-Show What Matters:
+Show What Matters

-- Ceremony spots
+- Ceremony spaces

-- Reception space
+- Reception flow

-- Getting ready areas
+- Getting-ready areas

 - Photo opportunities

-Skip What Doesn’t:
+Skip What Does Not Matter

-- Storage areas (unless asked)
+- Storage areas

-- Every bathroom (they get it)
+- Every bathroom

 - Random closets